OWASP Top 10 and Snort Rule Creation

 4. Insecure Design

-This category can be confusing, but it is saying that there should be more thinking done during the design phase.
+This category can be confusing, but it means there should be more thinking during the design phase.
 Using things like a secure development lifecycle, continuous threat modeling, and following security principles.

-It is not having foresight into what threats or vulnerabilities can appear once something is launched.
-An example can be when the protocol HTTP was made.
-Security was not a concern as it was being used in private academic, research, and government networks.
+It does not have foresight into which threats or vulnerabilities may arise once something is launched.
+An example is when the HTTP protocol was created.
+Security was not a concern, as it was used on private academic, research, and government networks.
 But as the internet grew and went public, the lack of encryption quickly became a security flaw.

 5. Security Misconfiguration

-Now for this section I usually have three big things appear in my head, though there are 20 CWEs mapped to it.
+Now, for this section, I usually have three big things come to mind, though there are 20 CWEs mapped to it.

 With the first one being debloating your workstation or server.
-This means getting rid of anything unnecessary on the system.
-This will help make the attack surface of that device smaller, giving the attacker fewer opportunities to exploit something.
+This means removing anything unnecessary from the system.
+This will help reduce the attack surface of that device, giving the attacker fewer opportunities to exploit it.

-This is not just applications, and services.
+This is not just applications and services.
 It can be Ports, accounts, and privileges.
-If you are running a web server, you must look at plugins and any extra directories/pages that could exist by default.
+If you are running a web server, you must review plugins and any additional directories/pages that may exist by default.
 The last thing you’ll want is a compromise via an XSS through an old chat room plugin built into your web server folders.

 The second is system hardening.
-Most systems/servers do not come pre-hardened, and organizations need to perform this to keep compliance with regulations and industry standards.
+Most systems/servers do not come pre-hardened, and organizations need to do so to maintain compliance with regulations and industry standards.
 Most organizations already have this automated, but a good resource for hardening is the Center for Internet Security (CIS) Benchmarks.

-They create benchmarks, which is a giant manual that helps people and organizations to secure and harden their systems.
-This can be Linux servers, workstations, windows servers, cloud instances, and many more.
+They create benchmarks, which are comprehensive manuals that help people and organizations secure and harden their systems.
+This can be Linux servers, workstations, Windows servers, cloud instances, and many more.
 They’re extremely comprehensive and can reach the thousand-page mark.

 The third one is showing too much information.
-An example is if you’re attempting to go to a specific page on my webserver that doesn’t exist, and the 404 error page appears with the exact version and type of server running.
+An example is when you try to access a specific page on my web server that doesn’t exist, and the 404 error page appears, revealing the exact version and type of server running.
 This helps the attacker narrow down their search for exploits specific to that version.

 This can be mitigated by simply removing the error message or putting a different 404 page/message.

 Legacy servers and applications are (sadly) common in most companies.
-These are usually critical systems that have not been upgraded or transferred to secured and maintained versions.
-Reasonings can be because of complexity, specific applications not being supported in upgrades, cost, or all of the above.
+These are usually critical systems that have not been upgraded or migrated to secure, maintained versions.
+Reasons can include complexity, specific applications not being supported in upgrades, cost, or all of the above.

-For these types of systems, you have to make sure they are hardened, debloated, monitored, and if possible scanned for vulnerabilities occasionally and patched.
+For these types of systems, you have to make sure they are hardened, debloated, monitored, and, if possible, scanned for vulnerabilities occasionally and patched.
 Sometimes, scanning may not be an option as it can bring the system down.
-They will also have to be segregated into their own VLAN network.
+They will also have to be placed on their own VLAN.

-It is important to follow these security measures as it is extremely easy for someone to exploit these systems as there are readily and publicly available database exploits.
+It is important to follow these security measures, as it is extremely easy for someone to exploit these systems, given that database exploits are readily and publicly available.

 7. Identification and Authentication Failures